Venafi/vault-pki-backend-venafi/README.md

 ## Upgrading

-To upgrade to a new version of this plugin, follow the [standard procedure](https://www.vaultproject.io/docs/upgrading/plugins).
+To upgrade to a new version of this plugin, review the [release notes](../../releases) to understand the impact and then follow the [standard procedure](https://www.vaultproject.io/docs/upgrading/plugins).
 There is no CLI for reloading plugins but you can use cURL to invoke it from the command line like this (after you've deployed and successfully